zowe/zowe-cli-sample-plugin/CONTRIBUTING.md

 # Contribution Guidelines
-This document is intended to be a living summary of conventions & best practices for development within Sample Plug-in for Zowe CLI.
+This document is intended to be a living summary of conventions & best practices for development within Sample plug-infor Zowe CLI.

 ## Changelog Update Guidelines